noiseprotocol/noise_spec/noise.md

 application as a **handshake hash** which uniquely identifies the Noise session.

+Applications should not use the handshake hash directly.
+Instead, applications requiring channel binding should use the handshake hash to calculate an application-specific **channel-binding value**.

+To get a channel-binding value `cbv` from the handshake hash, the application chooses some ASCII **channel-binding label** which identifies the context this value will be used within, and calculates `cbv = HASH(h || label)`.

-Parties can then sign the handshake hash, or hash it along with their password, to get an authentication token which has a "channel binding" property: the token can't be used by the receiving party with a different sesssion.
+Parties can then sign the channel binding value, or hash it along with their password, to get an authentication token which has a "channel binding" property: the token can't be used by the receiving party with a different sesssion.